NSLS-II-BMM/BeamlineManual/log.rst

 ================

 At BMM, we are trying to run the system in a way that automatically generates a useful electronic log book.
-This is meant to supplement, not replace, a paper log book or a fancy online service like `Olog
+This is meant to complement, not replace, a paper log book or an online system like `Olog
 <http://olog.github.io/2.2.7-SNAPSHOT/>`_.

 The point of the BMM experimental log is to capture with time stamps